-The “Backbone of the World,” as called by Native Americans, Glacier National Park was named for the glaciers that carved its landscape millions of years ago.
+According to the Native Americans, Glacier National Park was the “Backbone of the World,” and named for the glaciers that carved its landscape millions of years ago.
 More than 700 miles of hiking trails snake through the park, making it one of Montana’s biggest draws for outdoor adventurers.
 The park covers more than 1 million acres bordering Alberta and British Columbia, Canada and includes two mountain ranges, 130-plus lakes and hundreds of species of animals.
 The park contained 150 glaciers in the mid-19th century, but now only 25 active glaciers remain.
 One of the highlights is a drive on the Going-to-the-Sun Road.
 This engineering marvel spans 50 miles through the park’s interior to showcase the mountainsides in northwest Montana.
 Got the kids in tow?
 Take a boat cruises or guided horseback ride to experience the wonder of the great outdoors.

 Joshua Tree National Park, California

 Joshua Tree National Park in southeastern California is home to the parts of the Mojave and Colorado Deserts, 500-plus archaeological sites and 800,000 acres of pure wilderness.
 Ten mountains reach an elevation of more than 5,000 feet, giving you views of the park on one of the dozen self-guided nature trails, including Keys View, where you can see all the way to Mexico on a clear day.
 Other trails lead you past remnants of the gold-mining era.
 Be sure to see Giant Marbles, a rock formation 100 million years old created by cooling magna.